essentialkaos/goheft/README.md

 #### From source

-To build the GoHeft from scratch, make sure you have a working Go 1.19+ workspace ([instructions](https://go.dev/doc/install)), then:
+To build the GoHeft from scratch, make sure you have a working [Go 1.22+](https://github.com/essentialkaos/.github/blob/master/GO-VERSION-SUPPORT.md) workspace ([instructions](https://go.dev/doc/install)), then:

 ```
 go install github.com/essentialkaos/goheft@latest